artefactual/automation-tools/README.md

 There are some sample scripts in the pre-transfers directory that may be useful, or models for your own scripts.

-* `00_file_to_folder.py`: If the transfer is a single file (eg a zipped bag or DSpace transfer), it moves it into an identically named folder.
-This is not required for processing, but allows other pre-transfer scripts to run.
 * `00_unbag.py`: Repackages a bag as a standard transfer, writing md5 hashes from bag manifest into metadata/checksum.md5 file.
 This enables use of scripts such as add_metadata.py with bags, which would otherwise cause failure at the